 Visitors are always welcome (prior contact appreciated), but each fall we have an Open House for prospective graduate students.
 This fall the date is Friday, October 31, 2014, 10:30am in Lee Hall III ("Wedge" space on the lower level of Lee III).
 If you will attend an Open House, we require your RSVP in advance; please send your RSVP with complete contact information to Michelle McLane, Student Services Coordinator, at email@example.com.
 For parking information, campus maps, and a plan of Lee Hall, see above.
 The Open House will include an overview of programs and opportunities to talk with program directors and students, lunch, and a tour of studios and other facilities.
 Studios will be in session in the afternoon and visitors are welcome to observe them in action.

-The Graduate Program Spring Open House for admitted and wait-listed applicants is at 10:30 AM, meeting in Lee Hall III, and includes lunch.
-If you will attend an Open House, we require your RSVP in advance; please send your RSVP to Michelle McLane, Student Services Coordinator, at email@example.com.
+The Graduate Program Spring Open House for admitted and wait-listed applicants is at 10:00 AM, meeting in Lee Hall III, and includes lunch.
+If you will attend the Open House, we require your RSVP in advance; please send your RSVP to Michelle McLane, Student Services Coordinator, at firstname.lastname@example.org.
 For more information, see information for prospective graduate students below.

 Clemson School of Architecture offers a Master of Science in Architecture (MS in Architecture) degree and participates in Clemson's interdisciplinary Ph.D.
 Program in Planning, Design + the Built Environment (PhD in PDBE).
 For more information about these courses of study, please visit our MS in Architecture webpage and the Planning, Design + the Built Environment website.